uab-cgds-worthey/rosalution/README.md

 #### Interacting with the Database

-Use the following command to view the database within the mongodb container.
+Use the following command to view the database within the MongoDB container.

 ```bash
 docker exec -it rosalution_rosalution-db_1 mongosh rosalution_db